Are you a finance expert thinking of immigrating and finding a finance job in Canada?

 My second week in Canada – Finding a job

-By the second week in August I attended an interview organized by a recruitment agency and got the job.
+By the second week in August, I attended an interview organized by a recruitment agency and got the job.
 I resumed work on September 4, 2018.

-To make use of recruiters you can search them out on LinkedIn and send a connection request with a short pitch about your person and profession.
-I also subscribed for LinkedIn premium service so that I could send Inmails to the job poster after I apply for a job.
+To make use of recruiters, you can search them out on LinkedIn and send a connection request with a short pitch about your person and profession.
+I also subscribed for LinkedIn premium service so that I could send In-mails to the job poster after I apply for a job.

-During the program, you have the opportunity to send your CV and cover letter to have it be reviewed by a professional who will access it and give guidance on how to correct it.
+During the program, you have the opportunity to send your CV and cover letter to have it reviewed by a professional who will access it and give guidance on how to correct it.

-Interview tips for jobs in Canada
+Interview tips for getting a job in Canada

 You can find a lot of videos on YouTube about job interviews in Canada.

-But from ‘my little’ experience I have some interview advice for you:
+But from ‘my little’ experience, I have some interview advice for you:

 - Study the job description and practice how your skills match the job,